 There were many other action painters, but Pollock’s re-thinking of art as being much more about the process of committing a work to canvas, or sculpture, or words, was what it was really all about, with the painting more of a documentation of the process.

-Rothko and the colour field Modern Artists
+Rothko and colour field abstract expressionism

 Often feeling like the polar opposite of action painting, colour fields were equally abstract and expressionist, and some artists, like Hofmann and Motherwell, can be described as artists working in both styles, but colour fields had a focus on removing the superfluous, and finding expression in much more simple forms.
 The psychology of colour became more important than ever before, displayed in large, flat shapes, sometimes on canvasses shaped specially for each individual piece; the integrity of the picture plain was essential.

 Whilst Mark Rothko was far from the only colour field artist, he has become the most recognisable name within the movement, creating simple rectangular blocks of colour, built up over hundreds of layers of paint creating a softness to his work which engulfs the viewer.
 His work creates an almost religious atmosphere like that of a church, and any art gallery with his work hung will often find viewers stood gazing into the canvas far longer than those deep in details.

 As the 1950s turned to the 1960s abstract expressionism had begun to fade into new movements; pop art, minimalism, and neo-expressionism all took inspiration from it, whilst hard-edge Painting reacted against it.
 It never truly died though, many artists continued with the style, it can still be found in abstract styles today, and it’s impact in elevating New York, and American art, to the peak of the art world has never gone away.